Back

 Labour and time also have a price, and you must account for them.
 To figure out how much to charge for time to make cakes, browse through the menu you offer.
 Break down the cake-making process into individual tasks such as mixing batter, baking, decorating, and cleanup.
 Don’t forget the time it takes to plan and design your cakes, too.
 The hours can start to add up when you think about all the tasks involved in creating your cakes.

-Then, note the time you spent on each task, taking into account your bakery's efficiency and skill level.
-Assign an appropriate labour cost to each task, either by using an hourly rate or a predetermined time-based cost.
+Then, note the time you spent on each task.
+Assign an appropriate labour cost to each task by using and hourly rate and take into account your efficiency and skill level when assigning this rate.

 It would also be wise to consider different scenarios where you have extremely time-limited orders or ones requiring exquisite work.
 Hence, make sure to include additional fees for urgent orders, delivery services, exceptional decorations, etc.